-Mr. Blanton.
+Mr. BLANTON.
 Will the gentleman yield?

-Mr. Blanton.
+Mr. BLANTON.
+Will the gentleman yield?
+Mr. Wood of Indiana.
+Yes.
+Mr. BLANTON.
 Are not the numerous defects which have been pointed out by the gentleman from Indiana [Mr. Wood] the reason now that this bill is known as the "Lane-Mondell bill"?

-Mr. Wood of Indiana.
+Mr. Woop of Indiana.
 I do not know.
 Now, permit me to proceed.